-- Long torso (which hides placement of the baby)
+- Long torso (which hides the placement of the baby)

 - Placement of baby (making it less externally visible)

-- Position of placenta (which means she doesn’t feel the baby’s movements)
+- Position of the placenta (which means she doesn’t feel the baby’s movements)

-- Higher levels of stress (which lead her attention elsewhere)
+- Higher levels of stress (which draw her attention elsewhere)

 In some cases, women who have low body fat won’t show the pregnancy because they’re very fit and have strong abs, which hold the baby in.